Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: More Experiment Results

-\paragraph{Experimental Setup.} We generated 2000 ER graphs where the number of nodes $n$ was sampled uniformly from $[20, 50]$ and the edge probability $p$ was sampled from a Beta(2, 2) distribution, which peaks at $p=0.5$.
+The resulting graph is undirected with $\mathbf{A}_{ji} = \mathbf{A}_{ij}$ and has no self-loops ($\mathbf{A}_{ii} = 0$).
+For node features $\mathbf{X}$, we use the normalized degree of node $i$. \paragraph{Experimental Setup.} We generated 2000 ER graphs where the number of nodes $n$ was sampled uniformly from $[20, 50]$ and the edge probability $p$ was sampled from a Beta(2, 2) distribution, which peaks at $p=0.5$.
 This specific Beta distribution yields a unimodal density that places most probability mass near $p=0.5$, with decreasing likelihood toward the extremes of $p=0$ and $p=1$.
 LGKDE was trained on this collection of random graphs to test whether it could recover the underlying Beta(2, 2) distribution.
 If LGKDE accurately estimates the density, it should assign higher density values to graphs whose edge probability $p$ is closer to the mode of the Beta(2, 2) distribution (i.e., $p \approx 0.5$), irrespective of the node count $n$.
 Figure \ref{fig:appendix-er-graphs} and Table \ref{tab:appendix-er-density} present the results.

 The results clearly show that LGKDE assigns the highest density to graphs with edge probabilities near 0.5, successfully recovering the underlying generative distribution parameter.
 This provides strong evidence that LGKDE performs genuine density estimation, not just anomaly boundary learning.